kubi-zone/kubi.zone/website/content/docs/v0.1.0/custom-resources/zone.md

 In DNS terms, a [Zone](https://en.wikipedia.org/wiki/DNS_zone) defines a subset of the DNS namespace.

-A zone either represents a fully qualified domain name, or a relative domain name and a reference to a parent zone of which it is a sub-zone.
-In the latter case, this parent can either itself represent a fully qualified domain name, or point to yet another zone.
-This chain of zone references must eventually conclude in a Zone which *does* represent a fully qualified domain.
+Zones can either be defined as "standalone", or sub-zones of other Zone resources within the cluster.

 ## Examples
-A zone can either represent a [Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) (FQDN) as in this example:
+A zone can either represent a standalone domain with a [Fully Qualified Domain Name (FQDN)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) as in this example:
 ```yaml
 apiVersion: kubi.zone/v1alpha1
 kind: Zone